lhervier/oauth2-dom-auth-server/README.md

 Zip the site.xml, plugins and features folders, and you are ready !

+### Compile it yourself with maven

+You must have already deployed the dom-spring plugins in your local repository.
+To do so you will already have to download and unzip the "IBM Domino Update Site for Build Management".
+Let's suppose it's unzipped in

+	C:\UpdateSite

+CD into the "domino-osgi" folder, just type :

+	mvn install -Dnotes-platform=file:///c:/UpdateSite

+The update site will be generated in

+	/domino-osgi/com.github.lhervier.domino.oauth.update/target/com.github.lhervier.domino.oauth.server.update-<version>.zip

 ## Deploy the "Domino OAUTH2 Authorization Server" plugins

 ### On an production environment (ie, dont want to play with the code)